-Discovering Psychology films: http://topdocumentaryfilms.com/discovering-psychology/ (The syllabus lists the relevant films for each week, and there will be assignments for some of the films)
+Discovering Psychology films: http://topdocumentaryfilms.com/discovering-psychology/ (The syllabus lists the relevant films for each week)

 Course Description

 Welcome to the Psychology 100 class!
 The field of psychology is defined as a "scientific study of behavior and mental processes", and you will learn that psychologists study a remarkably wide range of topics.
 Examples of topics we'll talk about include sleep and dreaming, psychological disorders and therapies, memory and how people form false memories, how people learn, why people obey orders even when obeying makes them hurt someone, and what makes people more or less likely to help others.
 You'll also learn about the history of psychology, how psychologists conduct research, and how children and adolescents develop.
 We will also talk a lot about the brain.
 The purpose of the course is to introduce you to the major concepts, theories and research findings in psychology.
 Please read this entire syllabus as it contains a lot of important information regarding the class!
 If you have any questions or concerns, please contact me as soon as possible.